Routing

 Create your own router

 App is built using the Trie and Route classes.
-You don’t need to access these if you are using App, but you can build your own router using the them.
+You won’t need to access these if you are using App, but you can build your own router using the them.

 import { Route, Trie } from "ovr";